Ramla: Crusader period

-Mamluk period
+Late medieval period

-In the 1480s, in the late Mamluk era, Felix Fabri visted Ramla and described (among other things) the hammam there; "built in a wonderous and clever fashion".
+In the 1480s, in the late Mamluk era, Felix Fabri visited Ramla and described (among other things) the hammam there; "built in a wonderous and clever fashion".

-Ottoman period

 In the early days of the Ottoman period, in 1548, a census was taken recording 528 Muslim families and 82 Christian families living in Ramla.

 On 2 March 1799, Napoleon Bonaparte occupied Ramla during his unsuccessful bid to conquer Palestine, using the Franciscan hospice as his headquarters.
 The village appeared as 'Ramleh' on the map of Pierre Jacotin compiled during this campaign.

 In 1838, Edward Robinson found Ramleh to be a town of about 3000 inhabitants, surrounded by olive-groves and vegetables.
 It had few streets, and the houses were made of stone and were well-built.
 There were several mosques in the town.
+Robinson noted that the city was about one-third Greek Orthodox Christians, and also had a substantial Armenian Christian population.

 In 1863, Victor Guérin noted that the Latin (Catholic) population was reduced to two priests and 50 parishioners.
 In 1869, the population was given as 3,460; 3000 Muslims, 400 Greek Orthodox and 60 Catholics.

 In 1882, the Palestine Exploration Fund's Survey of Western Palestine noted that there was a bazaar in the town, "but its prosperity has much decayed, and many of the houses are falling into ruins, including the Serai."
 Expansion began only at the end of the 19th century.

 In 1889, 31 Jewish worker families settled in the town, which had no Jewish population at the time.

 British Mandate period

-In the 1922 census of Palestine conducted by the British Mandate authorities, 'Ramleh' had a population of 7,312 inhabitants; 5,837 Muslims, 1,440 Christians and 35 Jews.
+In the 1922 census of Palestine conducted by the British Mandate authorities, 'Ramleh' had a population of 7,312 (5,837 Muslims, 1,440 Christians and 35 Jews).
 The Christians were further noted by denomination: 1,226 Orthodox, 2 Syriac Orthodox (Jacobites), 150 Roman Catholics, 8 Melkite Catholics, 4 Maronite, 15 Armenian, 2 Abyssinian Church and 36 Anglicans.

-Less than a decade later, the population had increased nearly 25%; the 1931 census recorded 10,347 people, of whom there were 8,157 Muslims, 5 Jews, 2,194 Christians and 2 Druze, in a total of 2,339 houses.
+Less than a decade later, the population had increased nearly 25%; the 1931 census recorded 10,347 people (8,157 Muslims, 2,194 Christians, five Jews, and two Druze), in a total of 2,339 houses.

 Ramla was connected to wired electricity (supplied by the Zionist-owned Palestine Electric Company) towards the end of the 1920s.
 Economist Basim Faris noted this fact as proof of Ramla's higher standard of living than neighbouring Lydda.
 In Ramla, he wrote, "economic demands triumph over nationalism" while Lydda, "which is ten minutes' walk from Ramleh, is still averse to such a convenience as electric current, and so is not as yet served; perhaps the low standard of living of the poor population prevents the use of the service at the present rates, which cannot compete with petroleum for lighting".

-Sheikh Mustafa Khairi was mayor of Ramla from 1920 to 1947.
+Sheikh Mustafa al-Khairi was mayor of Ramla from 1920 to 1947.

+The 1938 village statistics list the population ("Ramle, Er") as 11,950.

-The 1945/46 survey gives 'Ramle' a population of 15,160, of whom 11,900 were Muslim and 3,260 Christian.
+The 1945/46 survey gives 'Ramle' a population of 15,160 (11,900 Muslims and 3,260 Christians).